Hans-Bananendans/Astrodynamics-Companion/Programming a simple 3-body problem solver.md

 ### Step 2: Specifying initial conditions
 There are a number of constants and initial conditions that we will want to define.

 For our universal gravitational constant $G$, we can actually choose anything we like.
-We can use the value that you would use for calculations in our universe, but remember that in this case, it is just a scaling factor the forces.
+We can use the value that you would use for calculations in our universe, but remember that in this case, it is just a scaling factor for the forces.
 Since we can choose anything we like here, we will just set it to $1$.
 For the other quantities like mass, position, and velocity, we choose non-dimensional parameters.

 If this seems a little bit strange to you, feel free to use real units, like meters and kilograms.
 It does not really matter for the mathematics, although it may make the motion a little slow.
 Just make sure that you use your units consistently if you're going to do so.